 Your UHM tuition & fees will remain exactly the same when you go abroad on MIX.
 However, your living expenses may change, and you may have additional travel costs such as international airfare.

 Understand Your Award Adjustment

 Normally, your Financial Aid Award (grant & loan offer) is based on the average costs of living and studying in Hawaii.
 When you go on international exchange, however, your award will be adjusted based on the established ‘Program Budget’ for each of the MIX Partner Universities.
-You can check the estimated costs at this link.

 Accept Your Adjusted Award